rahul8954/chalo-task/README.md

-# postgres-infrastructure-automation
-This repository automates the deployment and configuration of a PostgreSQL cluster on AWS using Terraform and Ansible for seamless scaling and replication management.

 # PostgreSQL Infrastructure Automation

+This repository automates the deployment and configuration of a PostgreSQL cluster on AWS using Terraform and Ansible.
+It enables seamless scaling and replication management.

+## Overview
 This project automates the deployment of PostgreSQL infrastructure on AWS, utilizing Docker, Terraform, and Ansible.
-It generates and applies configurations for primary and replica PostgreSQL servers, and it provides a REST API for interacting with the infrastructure.
+It provisions primary and replica PostgreSQL servers and provides a REST API for interacting with the infrastructure.

 ## API Documentation

 ### 1. `/generate`
 **Method:** `POST`
-**Description:** This API generates the Terraform configuration files for the PostgreSQL infrastructure.
-It takes user input for the instance type and the number of replica instances.
-It writes the generated configurations to the `terraform_configs` directory.
+**Description:** Generates Terraform configuration files for the PostgreSQL infrastructure.
+It takes user input for the instance type and the number of replica instances, writing the generated configurations to the `terraform_configs` directory.

 #### Parameters:
-- `instance_type`: (optional) The type of EC2 instance for PostgreSQL servers.
+- `instance_type`: *(optional)* The type of EC2 instance for PostgreSQL servers.
 Default is `t3.medium`.
-- `num_replicas`: (optional) The number of replica PostgreSQL instances.
+- `num_replicas`: *(optional)* The number of replica PostgreSQL instances.
 Default is `2`.

 #### Example Request Body:
 ```json